roundedrectangle/SailDiscord/README.md

 - App is very slow at loading almost everything.
 This is not fully fixable because app uses Python as the backend, which is slow

 ## Troubleshooting

-### Nothing loads on 0.4.1

-Update to 0.4.2.
-0.4.2 might show you that you are using 0.4.1, but that is just a bug which you can safely ignore as long as everything works.

 ### Login page isn't loading!